laralove143/larabot/README.md

 Provides a trait to convert an `Option` to a `Result` concisely.
 This is here because the Discord API returns many optional values.

+### 📝 Tracing

+Has a function to set up tracing with a formatter, environment filtering, conditional journald support, and log crate compatibility.